sunyuxi/sunyuxi.github.io/_pages/cv.md

 ------
 * B.S. in Computer Science, Changchun University of Science and Technology, 2014
 * M.S. in Computer Science, Harbin Institute of Technology, Shenzhen, 2017
-* Ph.D. in Computer Science, Harbin Institute of Technology, Shenzhen, 2023 (expected)
+* Ph.D. in Computer Science, Harbin Institute of Technology, Shenzhen, 2024

 Work experience
 ======